spacebotwar/api-documentation/docs/api/concepts/start.md

 providing more power at a cheaper cost.

-The downside is that client code needs to be asynchronous, but this is common for Javascript and we can provide libraries for other languages such as Perl.
+The downside is that client code needs to be asynchronous, but this is common requirement for Javascript and we can provide libraries for other languages such as Perl.

 {% include section_title.html title="Message Format" %}

 Messages both to, and from, the Server are in JSON encoded strings.
-For example the following represents a client request for a new client-code.
+For example the following represents a client Login request.

 {% highlight JSON %}
 {
-  "route" :     "/client-code",
+  "route"       : "/login",
+  "msgId"       : "123",
+  "clientCode"  : "1b4e28ba-2fa1-11d2-883f-0016d3cca427",
   "content" : {
+    "username"      : "james_bond",
-      "msg_id" :    "123"
+    "password"      : "top5ecr3t"
   }
 }
 {% endhighlight %}

+This message is from the Client to the Server.

+###route

-This message is from the CLIENT to the server.
-The **route** can be thought of as the address (rather like a URL) to the specific routine that will handle the request.
-The **content** is the main body of the message.
+This is the address, or route, to the server code that will handle the request.

-These will be documented in this API as follows.

-  * We will show a **Title** for the message.
-  * It will indicate if the message is sent from the CLIENT or the SERVER.
-  * The **route** for the API will also be shown in the title bar.
-  * We will just show the **content** part of the JSON payload, to show everything would be redundant.

-As an example, the following section describes this particular call.

-{% include section_header.html title="Client Code" method="CLIENT" url="/client-code" %}

-The client either requests a new client-code, or asks for an existing code to be validated.

-{% highlight JSON %}
-{
-  "msg_id" :        "123",
-  "client_code" :   "1b4e28ba-2fa1-11d2-883f-0016d3cca427"
-}
-{% endhighlight %}

-The **msg_id** and the **client_code** are the most common attributes of a message so we will describe them here.

-{% include section_title.html title="Message Identifier" %}

-In AJAX it is normal for a request to the server to respond immediately with the requested data.
-With Web Sockets the response is simply a confirmation that the request was received.
-The actual requested data will be sent some time later in an asynchronous message from the Server.

-So that the client can match up it's request with the Server response, it may optionally send a **msg_id** (message Identifier).
-The server will use this ID when it responds.

-The simplest implementation is for the Client to increment this number on each request although this choice is arbitrary.
+###msgId

+This is a unique identifier (usually a number) that ties together the Client request with the asynchronous reply by the Server.
+It can most easily be implemented by an incrementing number in the client.
+For example, if there are multiple requests to the same route the client can match the multiple server responses by the **msgId**.

-If the msg_id is not supplied the server will not include a msg_id in it's response.
+If the msgId is not supplied the server will not include a msgId in it's response.

-{% include section_title.html title="Client Code" %}
+If it is a server initiated message (for example a 'welcome' message) then no **msgId** will be included.

+###clientCode

 A Client Code is used to identify a client to the server.
-A Client Code is initially provided by the server and once given it should continue to be used by that particula client, even if you log out and back in again.
+A Client Code is initially provided by the server and once given it should continue to be used by that particular client, even if you log out and back in again.
 This enables the server to retain your settings.

 Each browser (Internet Explorer, Chrome, Safari etc.) should have it's own unique